Materials

 5. Formation of the ball: This process produces a ball with the fusion seam still visible.
 The balls are removed from the mold and stored in large baskets for further transport.

-Pressed unmachined reamer ball made of natural caoutchouc
+Pressed untreated friction mallet made from natural caoutchouc

 6. Delivery to Olli's workshop: The unfinished natural caoutchouc-balls and the already printed black plastic handles arrive at Olli's workshop.

-Baskets with grater balls made of natural caoutchouc
+Baskets with friction mallet made of natural caoutchouc

-7. Testing the friction balls: Every ball is thoroughly checked by us: If it shows cracks or imbalances, it is sorted out.
+7. Testing the friction mallet: Every ball is thoroughly checked by us: If it shows cracks or imbalances, it is rejected.

 8. Processing the ball: In the next step, the freshly pressed ball is carefully processed and polished by hand using various tools to ensure the desired contact with the gong later on.